 English:

-Freshman Colloquium II (UIC; Shawn received an English ACT score of 34/36 with a perfect score in Usage/Mechanics, which counted for credit in Freshman Colloquium I.)
+Freshman Colloquium II (UIC; Shawn received an ACT English score of 34/36 with a perfect score in Usage/Mechanics, which counted for credit in Freshman Colloquium I.)

 Fiction (JWCC)